-The condition of the property is consistent with age and type requiring some routine maintenance which has been accounted for in the valuation.
+The condition of the property is consistent with age and type requiring some routine maintenance and modernisation which has been accounted for in the valuation.

-The property is located within a residential area of varying house types with local amenities available within close proximity.
+Residential area of varying house types with local shopping, educational, social and transport facilities available within close proximity.